oracle-livelabs/goldengate/mysql-ggs/create/create.md

 12. From the Select a technology dropdown, select **MySQL**.

-13. For GoldenGate Instance Name, enter `mysql_instance`.
+13. For GoldenGate Instance Name, enter `MySQL-Instance`.

 14. For Administrator Username, enter `oggadmin`.